xybu/ugl-server/README.md

 * 100 - Email, password, or name not provided
 * 101 - Invalid email address
 * 102 - Password and confirm password do not match
-* 103 - First name or last name is empty
+* 103 - First name or last name should be non-empty words (either empty or contain special chars)
 * 104 - Email already registered
 * 105 - You must agree to the terms of services to sign up (field "agree" != "true")
 * 106 - Password should be at least 6 chars